 The first thing you want to do once your carrots are cut the way you want is to heat up your pan on medium heat.

 Once your pan is hot you want to add your oil.
 I like to use olive oil myself for sautéed carrots.
 Let the oil heat up for a minute until is nice and loose in the pan.

 It is important to get them into the pan before the oil smokes, if the oil is smoking then the pan is to hot.

-Add your carrots to the hot oil making sure you stir them up a little to get the oil on all side of the carrots.
+Add your carrots to the hot oil making sure you stir them up a little to get the oil on all sides of the carrots.

-You want to make sure the carrots are all touching the bottom on the pan.
+You want to make sure the carrots are all touching the bottom of the pan.
 If they are all stacked on top of each other they won’t cook evenly.

 Go ahead and sprinkle a pinch of salt other them.
 Don’t go too heavy with the salt.
 You can always add more later.

 Cook the carrots until they are tender but not mushy.